Solar-Devs/uptinio-server-agent/README.md

 * `auth-token`: The authorization token used for the request. **(Required)**
 * `schema`: The protocol of the `host`.
 Default is `https`.
 * `host`: The host where the collected data will be sent.
-Default is `api.staging.uptinio.com`
+Default is `beta.uptinio.com`
 * `collect-interval-sec`: The collection interval in seconds.
 Default is `60 seconds (1 minute)`
 * `send-interval-sec`: The send interval in seconds.
 Default is `60 seconds (1 minute)`
 * `metrics-path`: The path where json metrics are stored before being sent.
 The default directory depends on the operating system, see `MetricsPath` inside `config.go`.
 Example value: `/home/johndoe/.local/share/metrics.json`
+* `log-path`: The path where logs will be stored.
+The default directory depends on the operating system, see `LogPath` inside `config.go`.
 * `config-path`: The path where the yaml configuration file is generated.
 The default directory depends on the operating system, use `./agent --get-default-config-path` to get the default value for your OS.
 Example value: `/home/johndoe/.local/share/config.yaml`

 Depending on the value of `$CONFIG_PATH`, you might need to run the command with elevated privileges (`sudo`), particularly if the config file needs to be written to a protected directory like `/etc/`.